Pros and Cons of Day Trading Versus Long-Term Investing

 Then, when ready, implement the strategy with real capital.
 Occasionally, some tweaks may need to be made to the system as you gain experience and find better ways of doing things.

 Summary: Day trading and investing are both tough, and require patience, disciple and smarts (but that doesn't mean you need to go to business school).
 Day traders watch their charts all the time, which means they can be easily seduced by mediocre opportunities.
 They also need to enjoy sitting in front of a computer all day, alone (typically).
-Investors don't need to sit in front of their charts all day, but still need the discipline and patience to act only when their strategy calls for it.
+Investors don't need to sit in front of their charts all day, but they still need the discipline and patience to act only when their strategy calls for it.

 Day Trading Versus Investing: Potential Returns